AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-390-->

-*  {{ site.data.var.ee }} now displays predefined EAV system attributes correctly according to the website setting on the storefront.
+*  Adobe Commerce now displays predefined EAV system attributes correctly according to the website setting on the storefront.
 Previously, website-level customer attributes that were enabled for one website and disabled for another were displayed as enabled for both websites.

 ### Customer segment